The Quatermass Xperiment: Writing

 Having fallen foul of the censors with some of their earlier films, Hammer had an informal agreement to submit scripts in advance of shooting for comment by the BBFC.
 When the draft script for The Quatermass Xperiment was submitted, Board Secretary Arthur Watkins replied: "I must warn you at this stage that, while we accept this story in principle for the 'X' category, we could not certificate, even in that category, a film treatment in which the horrific element was so exaggerated as to be nauseating and revolting to adult audiences".
 The BBFC were particularly concerned with the violence in the scenes where Carroon escapes from hospital and with how graphic the depiction would be of Caroon's transformation into the alien creature.

-The script was refined further by director Val Guest, who cut 30 pages from Landau's script.
+The script was then much revised by director Val Guest, who cut 30 pages from Landau's script and enhanced suspense over graphic horror.
 One of Guest's key script contributions was to tailor the dialogue to suit the brusque style of star Brian Donlevy.
 With an American actor cast as Quatermass, Guest reverted Briscoe to a British character and reinstated Quatermass's title of professor.
 Guest also adapted some sections of the script in response to the concerns of the BBFC.
 Further stylistic changes were sought by the BBC, who retained a script approval option after the sale of the rights and asked Nigel Kneale to work on their suggested changes, much to his indignation.
 Kneale was tasked with rewriting any scenes featuring BBC announcers to match the BBC's news reporting style.